 \mysubsubsection{Partial rollout and rollout migration} As illustrated in Figure~\ref{fig:staleness_control} (left), the protocol naturally supports both partial rollout and rollout migration.
-The key reason is that the $V_{traj}$ stored in each buffer entry represents the oldest model version tolerated over the entire trajectory generation process (see \S\ref{subsec:version_identifier}).
-This value is agnostic to how individual segments are produced—whether different segments are generated using different model versions (partial rollout) or by different rollout instances (rollout migration).
-As a result, changes in the underlying model version or execution instance across segments do not alter the buffer state.
-For example, in Figure~\ref{fig:staleness_control} (left), trajectory~5 undergoes partial rollout at time $T'_2$.
-However, this internal change is transparent to the protocol, and the reserved entry for trajectory~5 in buffer $V_{buf}=V_2$ remains unchanged.
+This is because it relies only on $V_{traj}$ and is agnostic to how individual segments of a trajectory are produced, whether different segments are generated using different model versions (partial rollout) or by different rollout instances (rollout migration).
+The only requirement is that all segments be generated at or above the pre-assigned $V_{traj}$.
+Guaranteeing this requirement, as well as deciding when to trigger partial rollout and rollout migration, is handled by the rollout coordinator and its strategies (see \S\ref{subsec:strategy}).

 \mysubsubsection{Group sampling} RL algorithms may specify a group size alongside the batch size to generate multiple trajectories for the same prompt and process them as a whole~\cite{grpo,dapo,gspo}.
 As shown in Figure~\ref{fig:staleness_advance}(a), in such cases, we maintain buffer entries at the granularity of trajectory groups and perform \texttt{Reserve}/\texttt{Occupy} per group.
 A reserved entry can be deleted and occupied only when all trajectories in the group are complete (e.g., entry~C in the figure remains reserved because two trajectories in its group are still unfinished).
 Besides, the version recorded for the group is the minimum $V_{traj}$ across all trajectories in the group $\mathcal{G}$, i.e., $\min_{traj \in \mathcal{G}} \{V_{traj}\}$, indicating the maximum staleness tolerated for the whole group.